-- 1. The plaintiff knew that the defendant (was required to perform) (had not performed) (his) (her) (its) contractual promise to (insert appropriate description, e.g., "repair the car within 15 days"); - 2.
-The plaintiff knew that failure of the defendant to perform this contractual promise gave (him) (her) the right to (insert appropriate description, e.g., "sue the defendant for damages"); - 3.
+- 1. The plaintiff knew that the defendant (was required to perform) (had not performed) (insert applicable pronoun) contractual promise to (insert appropriate description, e.g., "repair the car within 15 days"); - 2.
+The plaintiff knew that failure of the defendant to perform this contractual promise gave (insert applicable pronoun) the right to (insert appropriate description, e.g., "sue the defendant for damages"); - 3.
 The plaintiff intended to give up this right; and - 4.
 The plaintiff voluntarily gave up this right.